 *1 The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, 2009

 ClassNK, or Nippon Kaiji Kyokai, is a premier international ship classification society founded in Japan in 1899.
-It establishes technical standards for ship design, construction, and maintenance to ensure safety of life and property at sea while protecting the marine environment.
-It provides surveys, classification services, and certification for vessels and marine structures globally
+It establishes technical standards for ship design, construction, and maintenance to ensure the safety of life and property at sea while protecting the marine environment.
+It provides surveys, classification services, and certification for vessels and marine structures globally.

 The Hong Kong Convention is aimed at ensuring that ships, when being recycled after reaching the end of their operational lives, do not pose any unnecessary risk to human health and safety or to the environment.